ac-tuwien/MHLib.jl/Tuning/README.md

 This directory contains an example with three different variants on how SMAC3 can specifically be used for tuning parameters of algorithms implemented in Julia.
-This can be achieved in different ways.

 The main script is `tuning.py`, and the variant to be used can be provided as command line argument:

-1)  This variant uses the Python->Julia interface provided by the Python package `pyjulia`.
+1)  This variant uses the Python->Julia interface provided by the Python package `juliacall`.
     The julia function `f` can here be called from SMAC3 via a simple Python wrapper function.
 A limitation of this approach is that no parallelization via multithreading or multiprocessing is possible.